-oystercatcher, Red knot, Lesser black- backed gull, Herring gull the distribution of the qualifying features within the site Status and level of effort.
+litter.
+Common eider, Eurasian oystercatcher, Red knot, Lesser black- backed gull, Herring gull Maintain or restore the population of each of the qualifying features, and, the distribution of the qualifying features within the site Removal of target species (cockles) Removal of food source / prey items has the potential to affect condition, productivity and survival of species.
+The level of exposure depends on time of year of fishery, availability of alternative food resources, stock status and level of effort.
 Observations provide evidence that oystercatcher, knot and eider are utilising the mussel resources of Heysham Flat, Foulney and the mussel beds at Fleetwood and Knott End.
-Oystercatchers have also been observed feeding on other cockle beds in the Bay, which provide large areas of undisturbed cockle ground that hold a further resource of both size and undersize cockles.
-Appropriate mitigation has been imposed to increase confidence that the extent, distribution, structure or function of the features will not be impacted.
-A026 Egretta garzetta; Little egret (non-breeding) A038 Cygnus Cygnus; Whooper swan (non- breeding) A040 Anser brachyrhynchus; Pink- footed goose (non- breeding) A048 Tadorna tadorna; Common shelduck (non- breeding) A050 Anas Penelope; Wigeon - (non- breeding - Ramsar only) A054 Anas acuta; Northern pintail (non- breeding) A063 Somateria mollissima; Common eider (non-breeding - Ramsar only) A067 Bucephala clangula; Goldeneye - (non-breeding - Ramsar only) A069 Mergus serrator; Red-breasted merganser - (non- Maintain or restore the population of each of the qualifying features, and, the distribution of the qualifying features within the site Visual disturbance Potential for tractors and quads and fishermen to disturb bird species that spend a proportion of their time feeding in the intertidal areas of Pilling.
+Oystercatchers have also been observed feeding on other cockle beds in the Bay, which provide large areas of undisturbed cockle ground that hold a further resource of both size and undersize cockles Appropriate mitigation has been imposed to increase confidence that the extent, distribution, structure or function of the features will not be impacted.
+As detailed in 6.3 and 6.4 above.
+A026 Egretta garzetta; Little egret (non-breeding) A038 Cygnus Cygnus; Whooper swan (non- breeding) A040 Anser brachyrhynchus; Pink- footed goose (non- breeding) A048 Tadorna tadorna; Common shelduck (non- breeding) A050 Anas Penelope; Wigeon - (non- breeding - Ramsar only) A054 Anas acuta; Northern pintail (non- breeding) A063 Somateria mollissima; Common eider (non-breeding - Ramsar only) A067 Bucephala clangula; Goldeneye - (non-breeding - Maintain or restore the population of each of the qualifying features, and, the distribution of the qualifying features within the site Visual disturbance Potential for tractors and quads and fishermen to disturb bird species that spend a proportion of their time feeding in the intertidal areas of Leven Sands and the West Plain saltmarsh.
 The disturbance has the potential to force the species of birds to exert extra energy, and or displace them from the preferred feeding ground, breeding or roost site.
 Visual disturbance has the potential to affect condition, productivity and survival of species.
 Appropriate mitigation has been imposed to increase confidence that the extent, distribution, structure or function of the features will not be impacted.
 As detailed in 6.3 and 6.4 above.